Explore UAB

 A Level 1 emergency department must meet and exceed the program’s 34 common criteria, as well as additional requirements in physician and nurse staffing, in the availability of critical personnel and resources for emergency care, and in creating a safe environment for patients and staff.
 This accreditation signifies the culmination of efforts involving faculty, staff and institutional partners committed to advancing emergency medicine.
 This milestone reinforces UAB’s role as a leader in health care innovation, demonstrating the institution’s ability to translate academic discovery into tangible advancements in emergency care.

-“The attainment of the ACEP Level 1 Accreditation underscores UAB’s commitment to excellence in emergency care,” said Marie-Carmelle Elie, M.D., professor and chair of the UAB Department of Emergency Medicine.
-“This distinction is a testament to the department’s steadfast dedication to quality, patient-centered care and interdisciplinary collaboration.
-This recognition would not have been possible without the invaluable contributions of operational directors, service line leaders, ancillary providers, and the continued support of UAB Hospital, the UAB Health System and the UAB Marnix E. Heersink School of Medicine.”
+"Achieving the ACEP Level 1 Accreditation highlights UAB's commitment to excellence in emergency care," said Andrew Edwards, M.D., professor in the UAB Department of Emergency Medicine.
+"This honor reflects the department's dedication to patient-focused care.
+Such recognition would not have been possible without the vital contributions of operational directors, service line leaders, ancillary providers, and the ongoing support from UAB Hospital, the UAB Health System, and the UAB Marnix E. Heersink School of Medicine."

 Over the last few years, UAB leadership has taken steps to expand its capabilities in response to evolving challenges in emergency medicine.
 In 2022, UAB President Ray L. Watts established the UAB Emergency Medicine Task Force, providing a framework to enhance patient care and operational efficiency.
 This initiative paved the way for a transformative era in emergency medicine.
 In 2023, Governor Kay Ivey authorized a $50 million appropriation from the state to support the expansion of UAB’s emergency department, which will allow the department to continue to set the standard in emergency care in the community and surrounding areas.